Hjinhan/SAC_Carla/README.md

 # SAC_Carla
-Using carla for environment simulation, and using SAC reinforcement learning algorithm for training.
+Using carla for automatic driving environment simulation, and using SAC reinforcement learning algorithm for training.